bearshuford/8.4-batch-maker/README.md

 ## Design

-I am working on getting this closer to Google's [Material Design specs](https://material.google.com/), but
+I am working on getting this closer to Google's [Material Design specs](https://material.google.com/), but the guidelines for web implementation are sparse, so I need to look elsewhere for inspiration.

 ## Use